Diego-Barbulo/Instance-Segmentation-and-Tracking/README.md

 ```
 where `/path/to/detections/` is the folder containing the detections obtained by running the "forwarding" command above; `/path/to/mots_eval/` refers to the "mots eval" folder contained in the "mots tools" directory; `association_type` determines the method (association head or optical flow) for associating detections into tracks and is either `reid` (relying on the association head), `mask` (using optical flow), `bbox_iou` (using bounding box warping with median optical flow) or `bbox_center` (using nearest neighbor matching); `num_iterations` is the number of random trials (1000 in this study); `/path/to/groundtruth/ ` refers to the `instances` or `instances_txt` folder containing the annotations; `/path/to/precomputed_optical_flow` has to be set to a folder containing the optical flow images - namely when setting `association_type` to `mask` or `bbox_iou` but if you set it to something else, then the flow path is ignored; at `/path/to/output_file`, a file will be created containing the results of the individual tuning iterations, please make sure this path is writable; at `/path/to/tmp_folder` a lot of intermediate folders will be stored, you can delete these afterwards.

+### Evaluation
+The code from the [mots_tools repository](https://github.com/VisualComputingInstitute/mots_tools) has been included in this respository to make the evaluation of the results easier and faster.

+To obtain all the metrics for your model on the testing dataset, run `eval.py` in `mots_tools/mots_eval`.
+Before running the script, set the right path to the "mots tools" folder e.g., `sys.path.append(/home/saidlab/Thesis_DiegoBarbuloBarrios/MOTS/algorithms/TrackR-CNN/mots_tools/)`.

+#### Counting
+In order to get the counting results of the model on your dataset, run `eval.py` and look at the **TR Trk** metric results (i.e., number of tracks predicted by the model).
+To test the model's counting efficiency, compare it with the ground truth tracks, which you can find under the metric **GT Trk**.

 ## Optical Flow
 To use optical flow as a tracking mechanism, go to the the [PWC-Net folder](algorithms/PWC-Net) and follow the instructions described in the [README.md](algorithms/PWC-Net) file for generating optical flow images from a dataset and naming them according to the format required by TrackR-CNN.

-Then, change the following in the tuning procedure:
+After generating the optical flow imgages in the required format, change the following in the tuning procedure:
 - Point the `/path/to/precomputed_optical_flow` to the location where the optical flow images are stored.
 - Set `association type` either to **mask** or to **bbox_iou** so that optical flow is used as a tracking mechanism.

 Now, you can run the tuning procedure with optical flow, instead of the association head, as a tracking mechanism.

-## Evaluation
-The code from the [mots_tools repository](https://github.com/VisualComputingInstitute/mots_tools) has been included in this respository to make the evaluation of the results easier and faster.

-To obtain all the metrics for your model on the testing dataset, run `eval.py` in `mots_tools/mots_eval`.
-Before running the script, set the right path to the "mots tools" folder e.g., `sys.path.append(/home/saidlab/Thesis_DiegoBarbuloBarrios/MOTS/algorithms/TrackR-CNN/mots_tools/)`.

-### Counting
-In order to get the counting results of the model on your dataset, run `eval.py` and look at the **TR Trk** metric results (i.e., number of tracks predicted by the model).
-To test the model's counting efficiency, compare it with the ground truth tracks, which you can find under the metric **GT Trk**.

 ## References
 The TrackR-CNN code and parts of the README come from [TrackR-CNN](https://github.com/VisualComputingInstitute/TrackR-CNN).